stepchowfun/tagref/README.md

 [![Build status](https://github.com/stepchowfun/tagref/workflows/Continuous%20integration/badge.svg?branch=main)](https://github.com/stepchowfun/tagref/actions?query=branch%3Amain)

 Tagref helps you maintain cross-references in your code.
 You can use it to help keep things in sync, document assumptions, manage invariants, etc. Airbnb uses it for their front-end monorepo.
-You should use it too!
+You can use it too!

 Tagref works with any programming language, and it respects your `.gitignore` file as well as other common filter files.
 It's recommended to set up Tagref as an automated continuous integration (CI) check.
 Tagref is fast and almost certainly won't be the bottleneck in your CI.